Guidance

 To help governing boards meet these requirements, we strongly recommend that they:

-• engage with parents and pupils when designing their uniform policy or when making any significant changes – these views should be considered in determining the final policy
+• actively engage with parents and pupils when designing their uniform policy or making any significant changes and take these views into account when determining the final policy – the statutory cost of school uniforms guidance states that schools should engage with parents and pupils on cost issues when developing or making changes to a uniform policy

 • consider how the introduction of the proposed uniform policy might affect groups represented in the school, especially those who share protected characteristics as defined by the Equality Act 2010

-• take a sensible approach to allow for exceptions to be made during extreme weather – for example, allowing pupils to wear shorts in very hot weather or allowing trousers to be worn instead of skirts in very cold weather
+• take a sensible approach to allow for exceptions or adaptations to be made during extreme or adverse weather (particularly where the UK Health Security Agency has issued weather-health alerts) – for instance by allowing pupils to wear shorts or PE kit or relaxing rules on blazers in very hot weather, or by allowing trousers to be worn instead of skirts in very cold weather

 • ensure that their uniform is suitable and safe for pupils who walk or cycle to school – for instance, by allowing pupils to wear a coat in which they could be visible when it is dark going home

-• ensure the final policy is published on the school’s website so it is easy for parents (including parents of prospective pupils) to access and understand
+• ensure the final policy is published on the school’s website and clearly signposted so it is easy for parents (including parents of prospective pupils) to access and understand

 Other factors to consider